Tomioka Silk Mill: As a government factory

 The Tomioka Silk Mill is a huge timber-framed brick building, containing 300 reels.
 The largest plants in France and Italy had up to 150 reels, so the Tomioka Mill was one of the largest in the world at the time of its completion.
 The reels also incorporated a rewinding process called re-rolling, where the raw silk was re-wound from a small frame into a larger frame.
 This was done as Brunat wanted to mechanically imitate the processes which Japanese craftsmen had formerly done by hand.
 In the case of the humid Japanese climate, once the raw silk was wound, sericin could cause the silk threads to stick together.
 The rewinding process, which was not necessary in the drier European climates, prevented this.
 Another point which Brunat took into account when special-ordering the reeling equipment in Europe was the smaller stature of the Japanese women who operated the machines.

 The working environment at the Tomioka Silk Mill was progressive for its time.
 Brunat introduced eight-hour working days, Sunday holidays and ten-day holidays mid-year and at year-end.
 The workers were provided with uniforms, and as the prefectural governor, Katori Motohiko was enthusiastic on education, the women workers had access to an elementary school.
 However, worker turnover was high, as there was considerable social pressure against women working in a factory, and friction between women from different social classes forced to work side by side.
 Many workers left within three years of employment, and the need to keep training new worked added to the mill's expenses.
 Workers were graded according to their skill level, with a system of eight ranks introduced in 1873.
 Silk produced at the mill received a second place award at the 1873 Vienna World's Fair, and "Tomioka silk" became a brand name.
-Workers from Tomioka were also send, or otherwise found employment at other privately owned silk mills which were subsequently built in Japan.
+Workers from Tomioka were also sent, or otherwise found employment at other privately owned silk mills which were subsequently built in Japan.